LaDoom/Anvara/World Notes/NPCs/Roger the Shadow Slayer.md

 They are a member of the Ageless Order, a group of knights who serve the peoples of ht eland, killing monsters and beasts where many countries fail and fall.

 Description: ambiguous features, a relaxed and carefree deminour (think Jeaudeau or sonic).
 They have black hair with blond streaks.
 They wear a Purple cloak when they are Rachel, a Red and gold one when Roger.

+- Roger/Rachel the Shadow Slayer
+  - Tall genderfluid human warrior, well renowned hero
+  - Talks in a midwest american accent

+  - Goal: Become a Legend

+Their Apprentice is Henri, Merchants son from the first adventure.